-Electronic Device Policy
+Cell Phone Policy/Electronic Device Policy

 Cellular telephones may be brought to District 34 schools by students.
 Phones should remain concealed and be turned off unless in use pursuant to this policy.
-Such phones may be used only before and after school in designated areas, for appropriate purposes and in a non-disruptive, harmless, inoffensive manner.
+Such phones may be used only in designated areas at designated times as determined by the principal, for appropriate purposes and in a non-disruptive, harmless, inoffensive manner.
+At no time may a student use an electronic device to photograph or videotape any other student(s) due to the privacy rights of individuals.

 No other electronic devices are allowed during the school day except for educational purposes.
-Examples of prohibited devices include electronic pagers or other devices used for communication outside of school environment, digital cameras, Walkmans, or any other device deemed inappropriate by school administration.
-Any unapproved use of a cell phone or electronic device, which includes calling, texting, accessing social media, playing games, or receiving messages, during school hours or when under the supervision of a school official is prohibited The following are guidelines for progressive discipline if the violation of this policy does not also involve more serious disciplinary infractions:
+Examples of prohibited devices include electronic pagers or other devices used for communication outside of school environment, digital cameras, Walkman's, or any other device deemed inappropriate by school administration.
+Any unapproved use of a cell phone or electronic device, which includes calling, texting, accessing social media, playing games, or receiving messages, during non-designated times or when not under the supervision of a school official is prohibited.
+The following are guidelines for progressive discipline if the violation of this policy does not also involve more serious disciplinary infractions:

-First Violation: Electronic device is confiscated from student to be returned at the end of the school day.

-Second Violation: Electronic device is confiscated from student and shall be picked up by the parent with a conference.
+First Violation: Electronic device is confiscated to be returned at the end of the school day.
+Second Violation: Electronic device is confiscated and shall be picked up by the parent with a conference.
 Third and Subsequent Violations: Progressive Disciplinary Actions